-^{} The ratios, excluding total return, for this period have been annualized.
+^{} The ratios, excluding portfolio turnover rate and total return, for this period have been annualized.
 All non-recurring expenses, including those related to the organization of the Fund have not been annualized.

 (a) Average Net Assets is determined by using the net assets as of the first day of the fiscal year and at the end of each month during the period.